eetheik/FluidSimulator/README.md

 `make SIM=<filename>.c`,

-which compiles to a `./simulate` executable.
+which compiles to a `simulate` executable.
 The user should then zoom out in their terminal window and run the executable

 `./simulate`,